cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 -   `iter` is the number of iterations to be completed
 -   `kpp` is a boolean flag indicating the initializaton type: random (0b) or using [k-means++](https://en.wikipedia.org/wiki/K-means%2B%2B) (1b)

-returns a list indicating the cluster each data point belongs to
+returns a list indicating the cluster each datapoint belongs to.

 ```q
 q)show d:2 10#20?5.